telerik/kendo-ui-builder/docs/components/url-textbox.md

 ---
-title: UrlTextBox
+title: Url Text Box
-page_title: UrlTextBox - Components - Kendo UI Builder
+page_title: Url Text Box - Components - Kendo UI Builder
-description: "Use and implement the UrlTextBox when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Url Text Box when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: urltextbox_kuib
 ---

-# UrlTextBox
+# Url Text Box

-The UrlTextBox is part of the Editors components which the Builder supports.
+The Url Text Box is part of the Editors components which the Builder supports.

 ## Usage